AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 ### 📌 Item 17: Lazy evaluation: Postpone and perhaps bypass non-emergency computations

+- Lazy evaluation is a technique for improving the efficiency of programs when you must support operations whose results are _not always needed_.
 - Lazy evaluation:
   to avoid unnecessary copying of objects, to distinguish reads from writes using `operator[]`,